We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given an object or array obj, return a compact object.
-A compact object is the same as the original object, except with keys containing falsy values removed.
-This operation applies to the object and any nested objects.
-Arrays are considered objects where the indices are keys.
-A value is considered falsy when Boolean(value) returns false.
+Given an object or array obj (parsed from JSON), return a new “compact” object.
+A compact object is the same as the original except that any key holding a falsy value (where Boolean(value) returns false) is removed.
+This removal applies recursively to nested objects.
+Arrays are treated as objects whose keys are the indices.

 Key Insights